- Areas of Practice

 In 2014, Morgan graduated cum laude from Baylor University School of Law with a concentration in business litigation.
 During law school, Morgan competed in moot court and was a quarter-finalist in the Federal Bar Association moot court competition.
 Morgan served as the Evidence Coach for Baylor’s American Association for Justice mock trial teams.
-She also consistently made the Dean’s List and received the Funderburk Evidence Award, an award given to the third year student doing the best work in the course of Evidence.
+She also consistently made the Dean’s List and received the Funderburk Evidence Award, an award given to the third-year student doing the best work in Evidence.
 Upon completing Baylor’s rigorous Practice Court program, Morgan served as a grader for the legal writing portion of the program.

 TTLA Car Wrecks Seminar, Houston, Texas (March 3, 2016)